lacayodaniel/walmart-profit-forecast/README.md

 A project from my python class during my sophomore year.
 Utilizes matplotlib and sklearn to predict profit at Walmart locations from city population.

 ## Set-up and Installation
-This project utilizes pipenv, the package manager.
+This project utilizes `pipenv`, the package manager.
 Open a terminal in the project directory and..

 1. Install pipenv
 `pip install pipenv`